-In this section we will publish the results of our research.
+In this section we will publish the results of our research and teaching materials.

 Stay tuned for more information!